Exploring My Options

 - Private career/proprietary - Privately owned and controlled schools as well as out-of-state institutions offering courses and programs in Missouri.
 Also known as "private career schools" or "private for-profit schools," many offer certificates, diplomas, or degrees and generally prepare students for direct entry into a specific occupation or profession.

-Find the right Missouri school or program for you within the MDHE's Institution, Program, and Degree Search tool.
+Find the right Missouri school or program for you within the MDHE's College and Degree Search tool.
 Whether you want to attend school in a specific region of Missouri, need to complete a program within a short period of time, or have other criteria in mind, visit this search tool today.
+Vocational Technical Schools located in Missouri also offer education beyond high school.

 To research postsecondary institutions outside of Missouri, try the search engine College Navigator.
 This school search tool is sponsored by the U.S. Department of Education and allows students and parents to search over 7,000 U.S. higher education institutions.